The Stock Enhancement Program at the institute conducts applied

 anglers regarding tagged fish that have been captured in Florida's

-Dr. Sue Lowerre-Barbieri and team implant acoustic tags in adult red drum to determine habitat use and site fidelity in association with reproduction as part of a three-year study to evaluate red drum spawning stock size and structure in the eastern Gulf of Mexico.
+Dr. Sue Lowerre-Barbieri and team use acoustic tagging coupled with aerial surveys and biological information to determine habitat use and site fidelity in association with reproduction as part of a three-year study to evaluate red drum spawning stock size and structure in the eastern Gulf of Mexico.

 Historically, red drum were thought to move to ocean waters to spawn.
 Research in partnership with NASA explores whether estuarine spawning could be the prevailing strategy for certain populations.